WABI-TV: History

 WABI-DT2 started broadcasting in late-1998 and had the fictional call letters "WBAN".
 It was part of The WB 100+ cable group as The WB opted for cable-only carriage in markets below the top 100.
 "WBAN" gradually replaced low-power WBGR-LP as the WB affiliate in Bangor.
 That station is now with MeTV.
 On Adelphia systems, this station was on channel 4 and known on-air as "Bangor's WB 4".
 In early 2006, it swapped channel positions with low-powered Fox affiliate WFVX-LP but continued using the same branding.
 On January 24, 2006, The WB and UPN announced the two networks would end broadcasting and merge.
 The new combined service would be called The CW.
-The letters would represent the first initial of corporate parents C'BS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
+The letters would represent the first initial of corporate parents CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 There was no UPN station in the market, so Boston's WSBK-TV and Portland's WPME were piped in through cable.

 On July 28, WABI announced it was creating a new second digital subchannel to become part of The CW.
 On the station's website, an announcement said Time Warner Cable (which was in the process of taking over cable coverage in the Bangor area for bankrupt Adelphia) would have "WBAN" on its system.
 WABI-DT2 would then become a simulcast of "WBAN" to provide over-the-air viewers access to the new network.
 The arrangement was part of a three-year deal with WABI which also let the main station be on the system as well.
 The CW launched on WABI-DT2 (call sign used officially) September 18.
 On January 10, 2007, WABI introduced redesigned websites for itself and WABI-DT2.

-In addition to morning and prime time preemptions designated for local news, WABI-DT2 preempts the allowed two hours in daytime (noon to 2:00 pm) for syndicated fare.
-The channel also preempts some CW Plus overnight infomercials in order to provide additional syndicated shows and movies.
-It occasionally preempts on Saturday afternoons in the fall to air SEC on CBS college football games preempted for local programming on the main station.
+In addition to morning and prime time preemptions designated for local news, WABI-DT2 preempts the allowed two hours in daytime (noon to 2 p.m.) for syndicated fare.
+The channel also preempts some overnight infomercials in order to provide additional syndicated shows and movies.
 On June 15, 2012, WABI-DT2 upgraded to high definition as part of a national upgrade of The CW Plus.